 gov.va.med.pats.application.properties

-2. gov.va.med.pats.businessobjects.enterprise.properties configuration file.
+2. In the HealtheVet configuration directory, you must edit fields in the gov.va.med.pats.businessobjects.enterprise.properties configuration file.
+The properties file has comments that instruct you which fields to edit.
 This configuration file is used to manage Business Objects properties for PATS Standard and Ad Hoc reporting.
 Note that directory location and file names are case sensitive.

-3. gov.va.med.pats.notification.properties configuration file.
+3. In the HealtheVet configuration directory, you must edit fields in the gov.va.med.pats.notification.properties configuration file.
+The properties file has comments that instruct you which fields to edit.
 This file is used by the PATS Notification subsystem.
 Properties in this file are used by PATS to connect to an LDAP server to send PATS Notifications via Outlook mail, to look up users in the Global Address List (GAL), and to automatically build the information in the Notification mail messages.
 Note that directory location and file names are case sensitive.

-4. edit one field in the gov.va.med.pats.application.properties configuration file.
+4. In the HealtheVet configuration directory, you must edit one field in the gov.va.med.pats.application.properties configuration file.
 Edit the ROC.business.rule.year property value from 2008 to 2007.

 5. The root logger for pats is gov.va.med.pats.
 Add this logger and the corresponding appender to the log4j configuration file for the server PATS will be deployed to.
 Add the logger entry to the logger section of the log4j configuration file, and add the appender entry to the appender section.